American Magic: History

-The team was established in October 2017 with the intention to return to America's Cup to the United States and the NYYC.
+The team was established in October 2017 with the intention to return the America's Cup to the United States and the NYYC.
 Management consists of John J. "Hap" Fauth's Bella Mente Racing, Doug DeVos's Quantum Racing, and Roger Penske under the NYYC burgee.

 The Team name, "American Magic" refers to the first Cup winner, the yacht America of 1851, and the first defender, the yacht Magic, who won in 1870.
 The America's Cup trophy was held by the NYYC for 132 years until 1983.
 The NYYC's reign was the longest winning streak as measured by years in the history of all sports.

 Dean Barker was the helmsman, with Terry Hutchinson as skipper.

 As of 2022 their home port is Pensacola, Florida.